Waning

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 27 days old.
-Earth's natural satellite is moving from the second to the final part of current synodic month.
+The Moon is 27 days old and navigating from the second to the final part of the current synodic month.
 This is lunation 557 of Meeus index or 1510 from Brown series.

-The length of the lunation is 29 days, 19 hours and 26 minutes.
+The length of this lunation is 29 days, 19 hours and 26 minutes and it is 2 hours and 2 minutes longer than the upcoming lunation's length.
 This is the year's longest synodic month of 2045.
-It is 2 hours and 2 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 The length of the current synodic month is 6 hours and 42 minutes longer than the mean synodic month length.
 It is 21 minutes shorter compared to 21st century's longest synodic month length.

-Moon is at apogee at 02:57.
-It is 12 days after previous perigee on 1 February 2045 at 08:43 in ♌ Leo.
-Lunar orbit is going to narrow while the Moon is moving towards the Earth over the next 15 days, until point of next perigee on 1 March 2045 at 18:43 in ♌ Leo.
+Moon is at apogee at 02:57 about 12 days since last perigee on 1 February 2045 at 08:43 in ♌ Leo the lunar orbit is going to narrow while the Moon is moving towards the Earth over the upcoming 15 days until point of next perigee on 1 March 2045 at 18:43 in ♌ Leo.

 This apogee Moon is 406 254 km (252 435 mi) away from Earth.
 It is 846 km further than the mean apogee distance, but it is still 455 km closer than the farthest apogee of 21st century.

-11 days after descending node on 3 February 2045 at 02:18 in ♍ Virgo.
-The Moon is located south of the ecliptic over the following 2 days, until the lunar orbit crosses from South to North in ascending node on 17 February 2045 at 06:00 in ♓ Pisces.
+11 days after descending node on 3 February 2045 at 02:18 in ♍ Virgo the Moon is positioned south of the ecliptic over the following 2 days until the lunar crosses the ecliptic again from South to North in ascending node on 17 February 2045 at 06:00 in ♓ Pisces.

-2 days since the previous standstill on 11 February 2045 at 15:40 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.184°, the lunar orbit is extending northward over the next 11 days to face maximum declination of ∠28.188° at the point of next northern standstill on 26 February 2045 at 01:04 in ♊ Gemini.
+2 days since the last southern standstill on 11 February 2045 at 15:40 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.184° the lunar orbit is extending northward over the next 11 days to face maximum declination of ∠28.188° at the point of next northern standstill on 26 February 2045 at 01:04 in ♊ Gemini.

 In 2 days on 16 February 2045 at 23:51 in ♒ Aquarius the Moon is going to be in a New Moon geocentric conjunction with the Sun and thus forming the next Sun-Moon-Earth syzygy alignment.